HR2590/HR2590/README.md

 Software Developer
 ------------------

-I'm a passionate Software Developer who loves building things with code from small scripts that automate my workflow to large-scale systems.
+I'm a passionate C++ Certified Software Programmer who loves building things with code from small scripts that automate my workflow to large-scale systems.
 I enjoy turning complex problems into clean, efficient, and maintainable solutions.

 * 🌍  I'm based in Mexico
 * ✉️  You can contact me at [rthu321@hotmail.com](mailto:rthu321@hotmail.com)